nodinosaur/JavaSealedUnions/README.md

 ```

 ### Typed wrappers
-In case you want your unions to be driven by your domain, you have to create your own classes implementing the base interfaces.
-There are two recommended approaches:
+In case you want your unions to be driven by your domain you have to create your own classes implementing the base interfaces.
+There are several recommended approaches:

 #### Holder class with generic union
 A domain class giving a more explicit naming and access to its methods and content.